lbuk/portfolio-website/_portfolio/MarginalDistributionMap.markdown

 img: /img/rug_map_merton_zoom.jpeg
 ---

 Marginal Distribution Maps, a technique that incorporates rug plots in maps.
 The rug plots provide reference points along the axes of the map.
-The Marginal Distribution Maps can be used to visualise housing, for example, at borough-level or city-level.
+The Marginal Distribution Maps can be used to visualise polygonal housing data, for example, at borough-level or city-level.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/rug_map_haringey.jpeg" alt="" title=""/>
 </div>

 <div class="col three caption">
-	In this example, the Marginal Distribution Map is used to visualise small sites (less than 0.25 hectares) in the London Borough of Haringey.
+	In this example, the Marginal Distribution Map is used to visualise the spatial extent of sites less than 0.25 hectares in area in the London Borough of Haringey.
+The spatial data is polygonal and the rug plots provide reference points.
 </div>

 <br>